Machaya Community School, 2018

 Samuael Chola was one of the trainees who has helped to build the school.
 Samuael has been delighted with the training: “I want to say thanks to Build It International – I have learnt a lot of skills and really appreciate it!”

-The buildings will soon be inspected and handed over to the school for the children to continue with their education.
-We look forward to sharing photos and videos of the official opening of Machaya Community School in spring 2019.
+The buildings were inspected and handed over to the school to enable the children to continue with their education.

 The school goes from strength to strength.
 One year on and attendance at the school had risen to over 450 children across eight classes, from pre-school to Grade 7.